RandomStudio/tether/README.md

 In other languages, it may make more sense to use utility functions that can parse the topic to give you **role**, **ID** or just **plugName** depending on your matching requirements.

----

-## Why MQTT

-- Widely-supported standard, especially for IOT and distributed systems
-- Supports flexible publish/subscribe patterns (one to one, one to many, many to many, etc.)
-- Works via TCP sockets as well as WebSocket; therefore usable from many different environments and programming languages, as well as the browser

-## Why MessagePack
+### 3. MessagePack

-A good compromise in terms of performance, message size and the ability to structure data (e.g. in nested objects with named keys, and/or arrays), but without needing a schema in order to serialise/deserialise data.
+We used MessagePack because it represents a good compromise in terms of performance, message size and the ability to structure data (e.g. in nested objects with named keys, and/or arrays), but without needing a schema in order to serialise/deserialise data.
 Has most of the obvious advantages of JSON but more efficient: MessagePack data is encoded directly as bytes rather than a "String".

 Unlike JSON, you can even provide "bare" data instead of nested objects.
 For example, you can send a message with a single boolean (`true` or `false`) value instead of something more verbose like `{ "state": true }`.
 What you lose in explicitness (you ought to use the plug name to describe the messages well, in this case) you gain in terse data representation: MessagePack will literally encode such a message as a single byte!

+---

-## Goals
+## Goals and benefits of using Tether

 As long as client applications conform to the standards outlined here, they will be able to function as Tether Agents, publishing and subscribing to messages in a Tether system.